 - Outdoor exercise can reduce the effects of jet lag.
 Getting out in the sun, soon after arriving in a new time zone helps your body set its rhythms to a new clock.

-- Hiking allows you to immerse yourself in new surroundings and move at a pace that your curiosity can keep up with.
+- This activity allows you to immerse yourself in new surroundings and move at a pace that your curiosity can keep up with.

 - With the 300-km trail network, a good chunk of Andorra is accessible to hikers.